Aspasia: Life in Athens

 Aspasia and Pericles had a son, Pericles the Younger, born no later than 440/39 BC.
 At the time of Pericles the Younger's birth, Pericles had two legitimate sons, Paralus and Xanthippus.
 In 430/29, after the death of his two elder sons, Pericles proposed an amendment to his citizenship law of 451/0 which would have made Pericles the Younger able to become a citizen and inherit.
 Though many scholars believe that this was specifically for Pericles, some have suggested that a more general exception was introduced, in response to the effect of the Plague of Athens and Peloponnesian War on citizen families.

 According to Plutarch, Aspasia was prosecuted for asebeia (impiety) by the comic poet Hermippus.
 She was supposedly defended by Pericles and acquitted.
 Many scholars have questioned whether this trial ever took place, suggesting that the tradition derives from a fictional trial of Aspasia in a play by Hermippus.
 Vincent Azoulay compares the trial of Aspasia to those of Phidias and Anaxagoras, both also connected to Pericles, and concludes that "none of the trials for impiety involving those close to Pericles is attested with certainty".

 In 429 BC, Pericles died.
 According to ancient sources, Aspasia then married another politician, Lysicles, and gave birth to another son, Poristes.
 As "Poristes" is not otherwise known as a name – it means "supplier" or "provider", and was a euphemism for "thief" – some scholars have argued that the name comes from a misunderstanding of a joke in a comedy.
 Henry doubts whether Aspasia had a child with Lysicles, and Kennedy questions whether she married Lysicles at all.
 Pomeroy, however, suggests that Poristes' unusual name may have been chosen by Lysicles for political reasons, to draw attention to his providing for the people of Athens.
 Lysicles died a year after Pericles, in 428, and nothing is recorded of Aspasia's life after this point.
 It is unknown where or when she died.

 Legacy

 Ancient reception

-In the classical period, two schools of thought developed around Aspasia.
+In the classical period, two primary schools of thought developed around Aspasia.
 One tradition, deriving from Old Comedy, emphasises her influence over Pericles and her involvement in the sex trade; the other, which can be traced back to fourth-century philosophy, concentrates on her intellect and rhetorical skill.
+Some scholars have also proposed that the portrayal of several female characters in Athenian tragedy commented on Aspasia, including Euripides' Medea and Phaedra, and Sophocles' Jocasta.